ara-software/AraProc/README.md

 You are **strongly encouraged** to install AraProc into a python virtual environment built on an already existing ARA software stack.
 The easiest way to do this is to grab the ARA software stack from cvmfs.
-You can also build your own via the cvmfs scripts (https://github.com/ara-software/cvmfs).
+You can also build your own via the [cvmfs scripts](https://github.com/ara-software/cvmfs).

 You are also strongly encouraged to install it in "editable" mode so that you can make changes to the analysis classes,